githubpsyche/emergent-notes/installation_guide.md

 ## Potential Prerequisites
 Depending on your OS, you may need some unique prerequisites before you can install emergent.

-Some Windows-specific prerequisites:
+### Some Windows-specific prerequisites
-* Git.
+- Git.
 To install packages with `go get`, you might need Git; this comes with other considered OSes, but not Windows' command prompt.
 I got mine at https://git-scm.com/downloads
-* A mingw compatible `gcc`.
+- A mingw compatible `gcc`.
 The full installation guide recommends the one here: http://tdm-gcc.tdragon.net/download

-Some Mac-specific prerequisites:
+### Some Mac-specific prerequisites
-* Xcode and relevant header files.
+- Xcode and relevant header files.
 You can grab these with two commands:
 ```
 > xcode-select --install
 > open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg